czyang-jessie/discussionBoard/ReadMe(Assumptions & Explanations).txt

 Discussion Board - author:Yang Chengzhen

 This java web application is built based on javaEE6, Tomcat 7 with Netbeans 8.0.
-The deployed version can be found at http://discussionboard-czyang.rhcloud.com/DiscussionBoard_cz/ Login credential:username:user1 password:123456 (loading time may be slow because of free host server speed limitation)

 Assumptions:
 1.User accounts, projects are preloaded, system currently does not support add new project and user registration